-The following quotes come from the book Gospel Standards, quotes from seventh president Heber J. Grant that were compiled by Dr. G. Homer Durham, (Salt Lake City: Deseret Book Company, 1941).
-This was an employee gift by the First Presidency in 1994.
+The following quotes come from the book Gospel Standards, quotes from seventh president Heber J. Grant that were compiled by Dr. G. Homer Durham under the direction of apostles John A. Widtsoe and Richard L. Evans.
+This was originally published in 1941, and this edition by the Improvement Era was 1969.
+This edition was an employee gift by the First Presidency in 1994.
 To visit the site with all of the books and quotes from these, go here.

 “Either Joseph Smith did see God and did converse with Him, and God Himself did introduce Jesus Christ to the boy Joseph Smith, and Jesus Christ did tell Joseph Smith that he would be the instrument in the hands of God establishing again upon the earth the true gospel of Jesus Christ—or Mormonism, so-called, is a myth.
 And Mormonism is not a myth!
 It is the power of God unto salvation.
 It is the Church of Jesus Christ, established under His direction, and all the disbelief of the world cannot change the fundamental facts connected with the Church of Jesus Christ of Latter-day Saints” (Heber J. Grant, Gospel Standards, p.
 3. Italics his.).